WAR-S/WAR-S/README.md

 ### Hello friend 🤔
+⚡⚡Go to my site: war-s.github.io ⚡⚡
 <!--
 **WAR-S/WAR-S** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:
+###Here are some ideas to get you started:
 ⚡⚡Go to my site: war-s.github.io ⚡⚡
 - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...